 Thriller movies do not ignore this concept either, keeping audiences breathless, but the reader (or viewer) feels detached from the adventure because they know that it’s not something that can happen.
 It’s too sci-fi.

-But it might be not that long before the implantation of false memories will become reality.
+But it might be not that long before implanting false memories becomes a reality.
 Researchers claim to have managed to insert “hybrid memories” to some lab mice, forcing them to remember things while accumulating new ones by reactivation of specific neurons.
-It’s a step which may pave the way for implanting false memories.
+It’s a step that may pave the way for implanting false memories.

-Thus the researchers managed to mark specific models of neural networks which become active when mice were exposed to a specific environment: a certain color or smell.
-But hM3Dq receiver does not only mark the neurons, but It can also be used to activate them.
+Thus, the researchers managed to mark specific models of neural networks that become active when mice were exposed to a specific environment: a certain color or smell.
+But hM3Dq receiver does not only mark the neurons, but it can also be used to activate them.
 Thus, only certain neurons can be activated in a specific environment.